ansatzcapital/leda/README.md

 ### Report Web UI Server

 Unlike [`voila`](https://voila.readthedocs.io/en/stable/using.html), because all report output is **static HTML**, you can stand up a report web UI server that suits your needs very easily.
+That means:
+- It's trivial to set up in many cases.
+- It's as scalable as your web server.
+- It's more cost-efficient because there are no runtimes whatsoever.
+- You don't have to worry about old versions no longer working due to code or data changes, so the historical archive of old reports never expire or change or break.

 For example, you can generate the report to a file, upload that file to a shared location, and then stand up a bare-bones `nginx` server to serve the files.
 (Instead of having a two-step of generation + upload,